jpaglia/shell/README.md

-# Basic Shell Project
+# Basic Shell in C

 This project consists of designing a C program to serve as a simple shell interface that accepts user commands and then executes each command in a separate process.
 The implementation supports input and output redirection, as well as pipes as a form of IPC between a pair of commands.
 The project also involves the use of the UNIX `fork()`, `exec()`, `wait()`, `dup2()`, and `pipe()` system calls.
+This shell was developed and testing on an Ubuntu VM.

 ### Overview